JParticles/Documentation/public/languages/en/pages/examples/particles.md

 	    <tr>
 	        <td>eventElem</td>
 	        <td>null</td>
-	        <td>null 或 element</td>
+	        <td>null or element</td>
 	        <td>
-	          Element that triggers a move event to change the position point.
+	          Element that triggers a move event to change the coords of the fixed point.
 	          `Null` means the `Canvas` or assigns a DOM element, such as the `document`.
 	        </td>
 	    </tr>